 Rest and recovery

 Give your body time to recover between workouts.
 Adequate rest allows your muscles to rebuild and grow more efficiently.
-Aim for about 7-8 hours of sleep each night to promote recovery.
+Aim for about 7 to 8 hours of sleep each night to promote recovery.

 Moderate cardio

-While it's important to focus on strength training, adding in moderate cardio sessions can help maintain cardiovascular health and burn a few extra calories.
-Avoid overdoing it, though, as too much cardio can hinder muscle gains.
+While it's important to focus on strength training, adding moderate cardio sessions can help maintain cardiovascular health and burn a few extra calories.
+Avoid overdoing it, however, as too much cardio can hinder muscle gains.

 Adequate hydration

-Make sure to stay hydrated throughout the day.
+Make sure you stay hydrated throughout the day.
 Water is essential for many bodily functions, including muscle growth and recovery.

 Mass gain